facebookresearch/hydra/website/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ### Deployment

 Done automatically once a website change is landed to master.

+### Adding pages

+New pages, e.g., for a new plugin, should be added to `docs/`.
+They can be accessed on a local server via `http://localhost:3000/docs/next/page_name`.